-Since I was on relatively main roads all day, no dog issues; people keep their dogs constrained so they don’t get hit by cars, I imagine.
-At the end of the day, though, the one dog that didn’t like me passing his property was, of all breeds, a Bassett hound.
+Since I was on relatively main roads all day, I had no dog issues; people keep their dogs constrained so they don’t get hit by cars, I imagine.
+Near day’s end, though, the one dog that didn’t like me passing his property was, of all breeds, a Bassett hound.
 He waddled as quickly as he could on his stubby little legs right into the busy road and kept baying at me.
 I wasn’t worried, though.
-Even after a 30-mile day, I figured I could outrun him.
+Even after a 30-mile (48.3-km) day, I figured I could outrun him.

 A few hours later, I was trying to read an interesting sign across the road, but it was a bit blurry.
 So I … took my sunglasses off my face to see it better.
 And that, folks, is how I amuse myself on the trail.
 (That is not old age, by the way, it’s trail fatigue.)